getporter/porter/docs/content/plugins/types/_index.md

 ## Secrets

 Secrets plugins make it easier to securely store and share secret values and then inject them into a bundle.
-Currently secrets can only be injected as credentials but we are working on [injecting them into parameters](https://github.com/getporter/porter/issues/878) too.
-By default, credentials are resolved against the local host: environment variables, files, commands and hard-coded values.
+Currently secrets can be injected as credentials and parameters.
+By default, secrets are resolved against the
+localhost: environment variables, files, commands and hard-coded values.

+During bundle execution, any parameters or bundle outputs that contains sensitive data are stored into a secret store that's configured by the user.

 A secrets plugin can implement the [plugins.SecretsProtocol interface][secretstore] and resolve credentials from remote and ideally more secure locations.
 For example,